 Forensic imaging produces enormous volumes of data and many organizations have requirements to keep this data for a long time - sometimes forever.
 Forensic networks offer a solution for managing large quantities of forensic images and case data.

-A forenic network - like the Digital Intelligence FREDC Data Center - is an enterprise-class system encompassing processing, storage, backup, network switching and administration.
+A forensic network - like the Digital Intelligence FREDC Data Center - is an enterprise-class system encompassing processing, storage, backup, network switching and administration.
 RAID-based storage provides secure, fault-tolerant storage that can be shared among many examiners and investigators and tape backup offers a path for long-term storage and archival of case data.

 Acquiring tools is step one.
 Using them effectively while sifting through complex regulatory challenges often requires a step learning curve.
 Let Digital Intelligence help.
 We offer technology, product, and process training to build the skills need to work efficiently in a changing digital landscape.

 We define and conduct training based on your experience, knowledge level, and professional goals.
 At our training location or yours. learn more

 Looking for an alternative to the traditional "buy, learn, and use" model of software ownership?
 Digital Intelligence Forensic Services offers price competitive options.
 Our skilled, certified, and in-house services staff have decades of digital forensic and eDiscovery case work experience.
 Contact us to learn more about our capabilities, creative service options, and collaborative approach to working for you. learn more